Chxnedu/learning-app-ecommerce/README.md

 ## Challenges

 The major challenge I ran into was my application not being able to connect to the database.
 I spent hours debugging and trying to find out a solution to my issue, but nothing was working.
 It seemed almost impossible to resolve this issue, and just as I was about to give up, I took one last look at my database service file and realized I used the wrong selector.
 When your deployment is not working as it's supposed to, the first place to look should be your configuration files.
-Don't be like me that spent hours entering the pods and looking for solutions when the solution to the problem was right there in my face.
+Don't be like me who spent hours entering the pods and looking for solutions when the solution to the problem was right there in my face.

 # Implementing Scalability and Reliability